 Create service accounts

-Apigee hybrid uses GCP service accounts to allow hybrid components to communicate by making authorized API calls.
+Apigee hybrid uses Google Cloud service accounts to allow hybrid components to communicate by making authorized API calls.
 In this step, you use an Apigee hybrid command-line tool to create a set of services accounts.
 The tool also downloads the service account private keys for you.
 You must then add these keys to your Apigee hybrid cluster configuration file.

 Click to learn more